simp/simp-doc/docs/glossary.rst

    Puppet
       An :term:`Open Source` configuration management tool written and maintained by `Puppet, Inc <https://puppet.com>`__.
-Written as a Ruby DSL, Puppet provides a declarative language that allows system administrators to provide a consistently applied management infrastructure.
+Written as a Ruby :term:`DSL`, Puppet provides a declarative language that allows system administrators to provide a consistently applied management infrastructure.
 Users describes system resource and resource state in the Puppet language.
-Puppet discovers system specific information via facter and compiles Puppet manifests into a system specific catalog containing resources and resource dependencies, which are applied to each client system.
+Puppet discovers system specific information via :term:`Facter` and compiles Puppet manifests into a system-specific catalog containing resources and resource dependencies, which are applied to each client system.

+   Puppet Data Type
+      Added in Puppet version 4, strong data types allow for the enforcement of inherent parameter validation as well as a better understanding of what function the data performs in classes.

+      See: `Language: Data Types <https://docs.puppet.com/puppet/4.9/lang_data_type.html>`__

    Rake
    Ruby Make